jguadagno/jguadagno.github.io/_posts/2021-08-23-what-i-like-about-c#-9.md

 **Note:** This post was originally posted on the Telerik [blog](https://www.telerik.com/blogs/what-i-like-about-csharp-9).
 {: .notice--info}

-I’ve been a software engineer for 20+ years, and as the adage goes, *You can’t teach an old dog new tricks*.
+I've been a software engineer for 20+ years, and as the adage goes, *You can't teach an old dog new tricks*.
 However, if there is one thing I learned in the 20+ years is that I am ***ALWAYS learning***.
 There are always new technologies coming out, new languages, and new products to solve complex problems. .NET 5 introduced C# 9, which had many new language features.
 So it was time for me to learn some new tricks and I dove into .NET 5's C# 9 language additions.

 After using these new language features, keywords, and syntax, I noticed that they started to save me keystrokes and time.
 Since these language additions helped me I wanted to share them with you.

-Let’s take a look at some of the new language features.
+Let's take a look at some of the new language features.

 ## Records